hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 For this assignment, we will be using `git`, a source code control tool, for distributing and submitting homework assignments.

-This will allow you to download the code and instruction for the homework, and also submit the labs in a standardized format that will streamline grading.
+This will allow you to download the starter code and instructions you need for the homework, and also submit the labs in a standardized format that will streamline grading.

 You will also be able to use `git` to commit your progress on the lab